Pont-Aven, which inspired Paul Gauguin

 There are nice little shops selling souvenirs, as well as bars and restaurants if you want to grab something to eat.

 These places have inspired many other painters besides Paul Gauguin and used to be a favourite place for writers such as Victor Hugo, René de Chateaubriand and Gustave Flaubert.

 “La Ville Close” of Concarneau, a wonderful fortification on the sea (a whole town surrounded by stone walls), hence its name, is worth a visit.

 It’s connected to the town centre by a bridge.
 Within the walls, there’re lots of shops and restaurants, where you can spend your time admiring Brittany’s typical half-timbered houses.

 Its imposing walls invite you to climb on top to enjoy the view as far as the eye can see.
 A nice fountain can be admired in the middle of Place Saint-Guénolé.

-This citadel still retains its ancient fascination thanks to its half- timbered houses, its cobbled streets and Saint-Corentin Cathedral.
+Quimper – This city of France still retains its ancient fascination thanks to its half- timbered houses, its cobbled streets and Saint-Corentin Cathedral.

 A walk along the river, with its picturesque little bridges embellished with multicoloured flowers, will make you enjoy moments of true relaxation.

 Within the citadel’s walls, “Le Jardin de la Retraite”, almost at the top end of Rue Elie Feron, was formerly part of a monastery.

 Entry is free and the visit totally rewarding since you will be walking among plants coming from all over.